 Why are you studying games?

 Before I applied to college, I never knew that I would ever actually make games.
 Instead, I was an avid watcher of let's plays on YouTube.
-It was through there that I learned games were a medium through which a much deeper level of emotion, reflection, and experience was possible, unlike what some might believe.
-I started reflecting upon these discoveries as I came into contact with more of the gaming community, and realized that making people react the way I've seen them react in those videos is something I wanted to do.
+It was through there that I learned games were a medium through which a much deeper level of emotion, reflection, and experience was possible.
+I started reflecting upon these discoveries as I came into contact with more of the gaming community, and realized that making people react the way I've seen people react in YouTube videos is something I wanted to do.
 I want to help make experiences for others through games like so many before me have done, to bring to them that same type of depth and connection that games can offer.

 Describe your most embarrassing playtesting moment.